How does discount cash work in e-invoicing and peppol?

 What is discount cash?

-A cash discount is a discount your customer receives if they pay faster than the normal payment deadline.
+A financial discount or cash discount is a discount your customer receives when they pay faster than the normal payment deadline.
 For example:

 Invoice amount: €1,000